 Your best bet will often be to pick one or two styles and stick to it.
 If you take Combat Style Master, you can switch styles as a free action, which allows you to spend your turn in an offensive style, then switch to a defensive style when you are done attacking.

-specifies slashing damage.
-One of the few monk styles which adds damage with the
+- Boar Style: One of the few monk styles which adds

-first feat, Boar Style lets you inflict 2d6 bleed damage.
-If you have a spare
+damage with the first feat, Boar Style lets you inflict 2d6 extra damage if you

 piercing damage.
 Demoralizing target for free when you rend flesh is nice,